Securing Standard Controls

 To display the graphic, the control renders a URL to the browser.
 Be sure that the URL points to a trusted location.

 If you are using the Label control and are unsure whether the text might contain malicious content, use HTML encoding to convert the HTML to its text representation.
-For details, see How to: Protect Against Script Exploits in a Web Application by Applying HTML Encoding to Strings.
+For details, see.

 If you are using the Literal control and are unsure whether the text might contain malicious content, do one of the following:

 Use HTML encoding to convert the HTML to its text representation.
-For details, see How to: Protect Against Script Exploits in a Web Application by Applying HTML Encoding to Strings.
+For details, see.

 The LinkButton control renders a link (a element) that uses client script to perform a postback.
 If a browser has turned off client script for security purposes, the control will not function.

 If you switch views based on something that can be easily tampered with, such as a URL query string, you could enable someone to see a view that they are not supposed to see.
 Therefore, be sure that the mechanisms for switching views are as secure as possible.
-For more information, see ASP.NET State Management Overview.
+For more information, see.

 Because the TextBox control allows users to enter almost any text into the page, you must be careful when accepting user input with this control.
 To help secure the TextBox control, follow these guidelines:

 Use validation controls whenever possible to limit the users' input to acceptable values.
-For details, see Introduction to the Validation Controls.
+For details, see.

-Ensure that the IsValid property is set to true before running your server code.
+Ensure that theproperty is set to true before running your server code.

 Use redundant server validation.
-This is especially true for CustomValidator controls; do not create only client-side validation logic.
+This is especially true forcontrols; do not create only client-side validation logic.

-Set the TextBox control's MaxLength property to limit the quantity of text that users can enter.
+Set the TextBox control'sproperty to limit the quantity of text that users can enter.
 Malicious users can affect the performance of your application and potentially cause database errors by sending huge quantities of information in a text box.

-Set the TextMode property to Password to prevent the contents of the text box from being viewed in the text box (by displaying dots).
+Set theproperty to to prevent the contents of the text box from being viewed in the text box (by displaying dots).
 Note that setting the TextMode property to Password provides no other protection; the contents of the text box are not encrypted or otherwise obfuscated, and the information is sent to the server as clear text.
 Therefore, when using Password, provide additional methods for ensuring that data is secured.

 If you are collecting sensitive information, such as a password or credit card number, use Secure Sockets Layer (SSL) to secure communication between the client and server.
-This applies to any use of TextBox controls, including controls that incorporate TextBox controls, such as the CreateUserWizard control.
+This applies to any use of TextBox controls, including controls that incorporate TextBox controls, such as thecontrol.

 The Wizard does not inherently protect sensitive information.
 If you are collecting sensitive data in the wizard, use SSL to secure communication between the client and server for the page containing the Wizard.